 The Lead Independent Director serves as chairman of the CGNC.
-The role of the Lead Independent Director includes meeting with the non-executive Directors without the Chairman present at least annually to appraise the Chairman's performance and on such other occasions as are deemed appropriate.
+The role of the Lead Independent Director includes meeting with the independent Directors at least annually.
+He provides feedback on the meeting(s) to the Board and/or the Chairman as appropriate.
 He will also be available to shareholders if they have concerns relating to matters that contact through the Chairman, Group CEO or Group CFO has failed to resolve, or where such contact is inappropriate.